RTEMS/rtems-docs/cpu_supplement/intel_amd_x86.rst

 requirements:

-For more information regarding the i386 data structures and their contents, refer to Intel’s 386 Programmer’s Reference Manual.
+For more information regarding the i386 data structures and their contents, refer to Intel's 386 Programmer's Reference Manual.

 ..
 COMMENT: COPYRIGHT (c) 1988-2002.